 The Company was incorporated in the Republic of Mauritius on 21 August 2014 as a private company limited by shares.
+Pursuant to a special resolution of the sole shareholder dated 03 May 2016, the status of the Company was changed to a public company with liability limited by shares.

-The Cell commenced its operations on 22 July 2019.
+The Cell commenced its operations on 10 May 2019.